CanyonTurtle/dvhs-devteams/docs/mech.md

 Don't just sit down and build, start with a problem defined, and go through the steps with the team!

 In VEX competitions, it might seem that the 'problem' is simple: win by scoring more points.
 But have all the right questions been asked?
 Make sure the team has answers to the most basic questions about what they are trying to accomplish:
-* [ ] part of the game causes a team to win?
+* [ ] which part of the game causes a team to win?
-* [ ] there are multiple ways to score, which is the most important?
+* [ ] if there are multiple ways to score, which is the most important?
 What are the relative values of performing each action in the game?
-* [ ] much time will each part of the game take?
+* [ ] how much time will each part of the game take?
-* [ ] will the gameplay be affected by teammates and opponents?
+* [ ] how will the gameplay be affected by teammates and opponents?

 For example, in VRC Starstruck, team 5776T had a pow-wow where teammates discussed the new game, minutes after it was unveiled.
 We answered these questions like so:
 - Teams win by having more stars and cubes on the other side at the **end**.
 Only the ending configuration matters!